-There are many reasons to try being separated before getting a divorce.
+There are many reasons to try marriage separation before getting a divorce.
 Some of the most common are:

-- You or your partner have ethical, moral or religious objections to divorce.
-In this case a period of separation can help you work through those issues.
+You or your partner have ethical, moral, or religious objections to divorce.
+In this case, a period of separation from husband or wife can help you work through those issues.
 In some cases, the separation becomes long term.

 The emotional and psychological impact of separation